lucaslorentz/caddy-docker-proxy/README.md

 Check **examples** folder to see how to set them on a docker compose file.

-## Connecting to Docker Server
+## Connecting to Docker Host
-This plugin connects by default to the following docker host:
+The default connection to docker host varies per platform:
-* Unix: `unix:///var/run/docker.sock`
+* At Unix: `unix:///var/run/docker.sock`
-* Windows: `npipe:////./pipe/docker_engine`
+* At Windows: `npipe:////./pipe/docker_engine`

 You can modify docker connection using the following environment variables: